refaktor/rye/INTRO_2.md

 ## _Do_ those blocks again

 We used an list above and called it a block.
-As a python list, rye block can hold different types of values.
-Any types of values:
+As python lists, rye blocks can hold different types of values, any types of values:

 ```python
 some_list = [ "Jim", "Jane", 33, 12.5 ]